Zeeland: Demographics

 As of 1 January 2023, Zeeland had a population of 391,124 and a population density of 220 /km2.
 It is the least populous and the 3rd least densely populated province of the Netherlands.
+Compared to other provinces, Zeeland hosts fewer immigrants and international residents.

 Religion

 Zeeland is more religious than the Netherlands as a whole, with over 53% being religious.
 The Dutch Bible Belt runs through Zeeland.
-Zeelandic Flanders is more religious (58.5%) than the rest of Zeeland (51.6%).
+Zeelandic Flanders is slightly more religious (58.5%) than the rest of Zeeland (51.6%).
 Among the religious population, Reformed Christianity (Calvinism) is dominant, however there is also a large community of Roman Catholics, mostly concentrated in Zeelandic Flanders.

-After being long part of the vast Franco-Flemish Roman Catholic Diocese of Cambrai, Zeeland got its own bishopric, the Diocese of Middelburg, on 5 December 1559, which was suppressed in 1603, its territory being merged into the Apostolic Vicariate of Batavia, only to be 'restored' on 22 March 1803 as the Apostolic Vicariate of Breda, which was promoted to the present large (yet counting few faithful) Diocese of Breda, whose See is in the other part, western North Brabant, and enlarged further in 1955, gaining territory from the Roman Catholic Diocese of Haarlem–Amsterdam.
+After being a part of the vast Franco-Flemish Roman Catholic Diocese of Cambrai, Zeeland got its own bishopric, the Diocese of Middelburg, on 5 December 1559.
+It would face suppression in 1603, with its territory being merged into the Apostolic Vicariate of Batavia and only to be 'restored' on 22 March 1803 as the Apostolic Vicariate of Breda.
+It was promoted as the current Diocese of Breda, whose See is in western North Brabant, and was enlarged further in 1955, gaining territory from the Roman Catholic Diocese of Haarlem–Amsterdam.